Category Archives: Recreation

 On Nature

-We live in a world where volcanoes have feet and personalities, mold grows in families and the members have names, and the Crab Nebula — where Claire wants to go — is also named Lily and is very friendly.
+We live in a world where volcanoes have feet and personalities, mold grows in families and the members have names, and the Crab Nebula — where Bean wants to go — is also named Lily and is very friendly.
 Did you know that there are blue volcanoes that produce blue lava, and that blue lava is cool like ice?
-Claire is insatiably curious, and for each new concept we go search on the web and look at images, and I read about it to her.
+Bean is insatiably curious, and for each new concept we go search on the web and look at images, and I read about it to her.
 Even though we’ve shown her photos of mold, for example, she insists they are like ferns.
 Her imagination is amazing.

 Yesterday we went for a hike at Uvas Canyon County Park.
 Her empathy is blooming, and it’s heartwarming to observe.
-We saw a sign pointing out poison sumac, and as we walked away Claire blew it a kiss.
+We saw a sign pointing out poison sumac, and as we walked away Bean blew it a kiss.
 I asked her why, and she said she was going to blow kisses to all poisonous trees to be friendly.
 And later we saw a sign explaining that rattlesnakes live in the area, that they are an important part of the community, and to be cautious.
-Claire thought the drawing of the snake looked sad, and she wanted him not to be lonely.
+Bean thought the drawing of the snake looked sad, and she wanted him not to be lonely.
 Nevertheless, I assured her, the snake likes to have alone time, and we need to respect the woods by not wandering off the path or putting our hands into places we can’t see into.

 When we started our hike, first we explored the bark of a madrone tree: